openshift/enhancements/enhancements/machine-api/machine-lifecycle-hooks.md

 libraries and as such, this would require a custom drain provider.

 #### Story 4
-(pre-create) As an operator, I want the ability to utilize my own creation controller instead of the logic built into the machine controller.
+(pre-provision) As an operator, I want the ability to utilize my own provision controller instead of the logic built into the machine controller.
 This will allow me better flexibility and control over the lifecycle of workloads on each node.

-For example, this would allow me to configure static IPs for a machine that is about to be created.
-IPAM or IP management is not supported today in the creation libraries and as such, this would require a custom creation controller.
+For example, this would allow me to configure static IPs for an instance that is about to be provisioned in the cloud provider.
+IPAM or IP management is not supported today in the provision libraries and as such, this would require a custom provision controller.

 ### API Extensions